Khatmal E Ishq

-Khatmal E Ishq is an Indian Comedy Show which was produced by Aswini Dheer under the banner of Garima Productions.

-Khatmal E Ishq...Kaat Lega, the first series of the show premiered on 13 December 2016 on SAB TV.
+Khatmal E Ishq is an Indian comedy show produced by Aswini Dheer under the banner of Garima Productions.
+Khatmal E Ishq...Kaat Lega, the first series of the show premiered on 13 December 2016 on Sony SAB.
 It starred Vishal Malhotra and Umang Jain.
 This first series ended on 20 January 2017.

 Khatmal E Ishq - Biwi Ke Nakhre...
 Offo is the second series of the show which began airing from 23 January 2017.
 Third season named Khatmal E Ishq - Do Phool Ek Maali began airing on 8 March 2017.

 Plot

 Khatmal-E-Ishq is a romantic comedy narrating short stories of ageless love –The love which is beyond imagination & which can change your life forever.
 When this ishq ka khatmal bites, your life takes an unprecedented romantic turn.
 This light hearted comedy will introduce multiple lovable characters in multiple heart-warming situations.